Dunning you, Kruger me.

 In Swedish, there’s a relatively new word called “snälltolka”.
 There’s no equivalent English word, but it roughly means to interpret a statement as genuine and not assume bad intentions just because it didn’t land good on your ears.
 On the Orange site, this can often be an uphill battle.

-- I highly doubt that you've had exactly 4 oranges for every day of your entire
+- I eat 4 oranges everyday, I love them. - I highly doubt that you've had exactly 4 oranges for every day of your entire life, and it's quite strange that you would ascribe romantic feelings to a fruit.

 As the saying goes, [subject] must be great at parties.